crim-ca/pavics-jupyter-images/nlp/notebooks/nl2query/V1/README.md

 # 4. Variables and values recognition
 To detect variables and their values (such as 'sensor mode IW'), we use pre-processed vocabularies from the following platforms:
-PEPS, PAVICCS, CMIP6, COPERNICUS, CF STANDARD NAMES.
+PEPS, PAVICS, CMIP6, COPERNICUS, CF STANDARD NAMES.

 The pre-processing is done once, and the code is kept in case further adjustments to the processed vocabulary output or format are needed.